 Doray and her friends and family let us hang out and take more shots, which became the primary means of communication.
 It’s moments like these that have made photography such an integral part of my, and many others’ travel experience.

-I returned a couple more times with prints of the people I’d snapped, this time with ace photographer Scott Rotzoll.
-I met Scott in Korea where we both lived for a number of years, and he was about to begin a stint of living in the Cambodian capital of Phnom Penn.
-Scott also gave many prints to the kids.
+I returned a couple more times with the portraits, this time with ace photographer Scott Rotzoll.
+I met Scott in Korea where we’d both lived for a number of years, and whom was about to begin a stint of living in the Cambodian capital of Phnom Penn.
+Scott also made, printed and returned portraits.

 Aside from the village, we took many portraits around Kampot in other Muslim villages and the salt fields where workers carry heavy loads of evaporated piles of sea crystals to nearby storage sheds.